Glavin001/atom-beautify/docs/options.md

 **Description**:

-Path to custom CSScomb config file, used in absense of a `.csscomb.json` or `.csscomb.cson` at the root of your project.
+Path to custom CSScomb config file, used in absence of a `.csscomb.json` or `.csscomb.cson` at the root of your project.
 (Supported by CSScomb)

 **Example `.jsbeautifyrc` Configuration**